Git (GitHub to MCP) MCP server

 Stats

-GitMCP is a free, open-source Model Context Protocol (MCP) server that transforms any GitHub project into a documentation hub for AI assistants.
-It allows tools like Cursor to access up-to-date documentation and code directly from the source, eliminating hallucinations and improving code accuracy.
+GitMCP is a remote Model Context Protocol (MCP) server that transforms GitHub projects into documentation hubs for AI assistants.
+It enables tools like Cursor, Claude, and VSCode to access up-to-date documentation and code directly from GitHub repositories, eliminating code hallucinations and providing accurate information even for libraries the AI has never encountered.

 Installation